 Oakland, in partnership with Beaumont Health System, opened the first M.D.-granting medical school in Oakland County with an inaugural class of 50 students in August 2011.
-The fall 2017 cohort enrollment had increased to 122, and the school recognized 103 new doctors at the May 2018 commencement.
+The fall 2020 cohort enrollment includes 125, and the school recognized 111 new doctors at the May 2020 commencement.
 The first new medical school started in Michigan in a generation, the Oakland University William Beaumont School of Medicine (OUWB) is expected to help boost the local and regional economies by generating new jobs and attracting medical, business and academic leaders from around the nation.
 OUWB was designed to transform medical education by emphasizing holistic physician development - a patient-centered approach to the delivery of health care that is grounded in evidence-based medical science.